Follow this simple step-by-step process to make sure you qualify for as much college financial aid as possible.

 Apply for an FSA ID.
 Your ID will enable you to “sign” documents electronically, access your Student Aid Report (SAR) online and make corrections to your FAFSA through the web.
 Both the parent and student must each apply for an FSA ID, using separate email addresses.
 If you have applied for aid in past years, you can reuse your FSA ID.

-Some private independent colleges require you to file a CSS/PROFILE application or an institutional financial aid form to determine your eligibility for their own sources of financial aid.
+Some private independent colleges require you to file a CSS/PROFILE application (see list of schools requiring) or an institutional financial aid form (specific to a given school) to determine your eligibility for their own sources of financial aid.
 The PROFILE application can be completed as early as October and is available here.
 Make sure you understand if you need to file any additional forms and that you submit them by the school’s specified deadline.

 Millions of dollars in scholarships are available each year.
 Start your search online at www.rischolarships.org for local Rhode Island scholarships.
 Use tools like www.fastweb.com to search for national scholarships.
 Don't forget to check your guidance office and local library for more opportunities.
 Scholarships are a great way to help pay college tuition, books and living expenses and can reduce the amount you need to borrow.
 You should always maximize the amount of free money you use to pay for college before borrowing.